kentng201/db-migrate-cb/README.md

 ### Create Collection

-You may call `createCollection` to create a collection in the database.
+You may call `createCollection` to create a collection in the bucket.

 ```js
 'use strict';